 Surface roughness is a crucial property that influences the durability and performance of materials.
-For thin films and semiconductor devices, the surface roughness is important for optimizing electrical properties, adhesion, or particle trapping, for example.
+For thin films and semiconductor devices, surface roughness is important for optimizing electrical properties, adhesion, and particle trapping, among other properties.

 Method selection considerations